-When on a camping trip dinners should not be limited to just hot dogs and hamburgers and we all know food tastes better while sitting under the stars and watching the glow of the campfire.
-Check out these unique recipes which are perfect to try when camping, they are cheap and easy, make great camp food for kids and well, these recipes make the perfect food to eat when camping.
+Camping dinners should not be limited to just hot dogs and hamburgers.
+And we all know food tastes better while sitting under the stars and watching the glow of the campfire.

 - 2 cups flour

 - 1 tbsp sugar

 - 4 tbsp canola oil